QuantEcon/quantecon-book-networks/README.md

 Python Package for https://networks.quantecon.org (Economic Networks)

+# Releases

+# 2023-Dec-06: v1.1

+DEPS: Add POTS as a dependency to support the lectures and enable automatic installation of dependencies

+# 2023-Nov-20: v1.0

+This is the first `v1` release to support the publication of the book

 ## Package Builder

 This package uses [flit]() to build and publish updates to PyPI